 and over the recording of Kesey’s acid trip when he first took it under medical supervision

-— and the crumpled postcards unfolding to title-card locations.
+— and the crumpled postcards unfolding into title-card locations.

 Artwork in the film was directly inspired from Ken Kesey’s Jail Journals.